 What a good question.
-Even within this website there is a “cosmetic dentistry” area.
-I even show cases that have all porcelain and porcelain-to-metal crowns.
-So what gives?
 Well, first off we’re speaking about gold on back teeth and most specifically, the molars.
 Second, taking off perfectly good enamel just to cover it back with something that looks like enamel stopped making sense to me.
 Third, where necessary, tooth colored materials can be used on the front side of crowns so that metal won’t appear in the smile line.
 Fourth, experience is a great teacher, it takes time to really develop a philosophy of practice.
 There are many philosophies to choose from, one famous philosopher – Hippocrates – cautioned physicians that their main goal was to “do no harm”.
 Seeing failures and finding incredible mentors I got to the point where I knew I would only have gold restorations in my mouth and in the mouths of my family, I could then do no different for my patients.
 Fifth, (and VERY important) I always educate the patient to the benefits before proceeding with this or any other therapy, ultimately, it is the patient’s decision as to how to restore their teeth..
 Read on and I think you’ll begin to see why I feel the way that I do.

 When polled on the subject, dentists overwhelmingly respond that if their own teeth are being restored with crowns, they want restorations that include the least tooth preparations along with the most forgiving restorative materials (gold), yet statistics show that more than 90% of crowns placed in America today are porcelain-to-metal.
 How is it then that dentists routinely place in their patients mouths that which they would not accept in their own mouths?